Your Turn at TalkSkip to content Skip to main navigation

 Carroll, D. (2000).
 Precision timing in novice-to-novice L2 conversations.
 Issues in Applied Linguistics: Special Issue on Nonnative Discourse (UCLA), Vol. 11, No. 1:67-110.

-Our next data session will take place on Saturday, April 21, from 1-3 pm in Grace Dodge Hall 273A.
+Our next data session will take place on Saturday, July 21, from 1-3 pm at Grace Dodge (GDH) 273B.